Skopje to Ohrid by Bus, Transfer or Car 2026

 Option 3: rent a car and drive

 A car makes sense if you want to use Ohrid as a base for St. Naum, lake beaches, Galicica National Park, Struga, Vevcani or a wider North Macedonia loop.
-It is less useful if you only want two nights in Ohrid old town, because parking can be awkward and the central sights are better on foot.
+It’s less useful if you only want two nights in Ohrid old town, because parking can be awkward and the central sights are better on foot.
+If you plan to collect the car on arrival, our guide to car rental at Skopje Airport covers the desks, deposits and the drive out west.

 Before booking, read the details in our car rental in North Macedonia guide.
 The important points are the same here: compare the deposit and insurance excess, photograph the car at pickup, check whether your card is accepted for the security hold, and ask about one-way fees if you want to collect in Skopje and drop at Ohrid Airport or in Ohrid town.